nopara73/ZeroLink/README.md

 Broadcasting transactions through a public web API over Tor SHOULD NOT be used.
 All post-mix wallet implementations SHOULD use the same way of broadcasting.
 Although it is sufficiently private and simpler to implement, this external dependency cannot be imposed to all post-mix wallet implementations.

 Private transaction broadcasting should be an interest of future research.

+#### Moving Money Between Post And Pre-Mix Wallets

+The user MAY send transactions from pre-mix to post-mix wallet directly, because joining inputs are not allowed in post-mix wallets, therefore the coins will be separated.
+The user SHOULD NOT send transactions from post-mix to pre-mix wallet directly, because pre-mix wallets join inputs together.
+If an observer notices any connection between pre-mix coins and post-mix coins, it may re-estabilish a link in the CoinJoin transaction.

 ### C. Stealth Addresses